CartThrob/ShippingQuantityThresholdPerItem/documentation/build.md

-# CartThrob Shipping Sample: Build Process
+# CartThrob Shipping by Location Quantity Threshold Per Item: Build Process

 1. From the terminal, make sure you are in the project root directory
 2. Update and commit the version number bump